 Why do dogs wag their tails?

-Possibly one of the most common misconceptions about dogs is that a wagging tail always means that they’re happy.
-Although this is likely, it’s not always the case.
-It can very much depend on how they are wagging their tail and what the rest of their body language shows.
+Possibly one of the most common misconceptions about dogs is that wagging tails mean they’re happy.
+Although this is often the reason, it’s not always the case.

 Tail language